 Education Our Department coordinates the Addiction Counsellor specialisation, which was the first, and is currently the only, opportunity to study addiction counselling in Hungary.
 Our invited lecturers are comprised of the most important specialists of this field.

 Our counsellors are also taught economics and management, which are necessary for their everyday work as coordinators of therapeutic and financial processes.
 They are also able to organise preventive courses in the fields of alcohol and illegal drug abuse.

-Research Our research interests include the application and adaptation of counselling methods in the health and social care of alcohol and drug abusers, the analytic epidemiological study of deviant behaviour, the biological and ethic sides of human behaviour, the social background of medical organisations, and research about the newest therapeutical approaches for intravenous drug users and dependent patients as well as the qualitative and quantitative approaches in the study of hidden substance users (epidemiological, qualitative and quantitative studies on the users of new psychoactive substances).
+Research Our research interests include the application and adaptation of counselling methods in the health and social care of clients with substance use disorders, the analytic epidemiological study of deviant behaviour, the biological and ethic sides of human behaviour, the social background of medical organisations.
+We research about the newest therapeutical approaches for patients with substance use disorders as well as the qualitative and quantitative approaches in the study of hidden psychoactive substance users (primarily users of new psychoactive substances).